 The beautiful, high-resolution screen can easily adapt and perform outstandingly well in business contexts, education classrooms, or even light entertainment or regular family and friends catch-ups.

 The camera quality is superb.
-I must say, this is the best business laptop with best camera for Zoom.
+I must say, this is the best business laptop with the best camera for Zoom.
 Even with poor lighting, it produces a professional image.
 If you’re someone who hosts webinars or requires recording, you will never be disappointed with the image quality.

 It comes equipped with a wide range of ports to fit any of your needs.
 These include a USB 3.2 Gen 2 Type-C port, an integrated DisplayPort, two Thunderbolt 4 ports, a headphone and microphone combo jack, as well as an SD card slot—all the ports you need to stay connected.